khalid-elabbadi/ops-placeholder-ot/projects/ops-placeholder-ot/README.md

-# What this module do exactly ?
+# What does this module do exactly ?
 As you know the html placeholder disappears once you start typing.
-That's cool but sometimes we need it to stay visible to guide the user while typing a RIB or Phone number for example.
-You can combine this module with an other masking module to get better user experience
+That's cool but sometimes we need it to stay visible to guide the user while typing a RIB or a phone number for example.
+You can combine this module with another masking module to get better user experience

 # Demo
 This module render this